 Ensuring an organic operation

 It should be clear by now that one very important factor in establishing a compliant organic business is the choice of equipment.
 So it’s a good idea to ask your equipment supplier about how it can help you meet the requirements.
-For example, you should talk to manufacturers such as CinchSeal, makers of rotary shaft seals, to learn how the equipment they make protects your products from contamination.
+For example, you should talk to manufacturers such as CinchSeal, makers of high pressure rotary shaft seals, to learn how our certified USDA dairy equipment protects protects your products from contamination.

 - Reduced process contamination

 - Extended equipment planned maintenance interval

 In general the use of shaft contact seals in dairy applications can further complicate matters, whereby the seal running surface is in contact with, and runs against the shaft, causing friction.
 The friction generated has several potentially detrimental effects, including: